Agencies ask boaters to "clean, drain and dry" for holiday weekend -- Help to prevent spread of invasive mussels

 As Memorial Day weekend approaches, California state departments are asking boaters to clean, drain and dry their boats to stop the spread of harmful invasive mussels.
 Properly cleaning and drying will also protect boats and help boaters avoid quarantines or being turned away from a water destination.

-"Quagga and Zebra mussels pose a serious threat to our waters and fisheries," said Department of Fish and Game (DFG) Director Donald Koch.
+"Quagga and Zebra mussels pose a serious threat to our waters and fisheries," said Department of Fish and Wildlife (DFG) Director Donald Koch.
 "The spread of these mussels threatens aquatic ecosystems and fisheries, water delivery systems, hydroelectric facilities, agriculture, recreational boating and fishing, and the environment in general.
 Boaters should be prepared for inspections throughout the state designed to help ensure California's water bodies remain mussel-free."
 In addition to being sure to clean, drain and dry watercraft, the Department of Boating and Waterways (DBW) urges boaters to plan for possible launch restrictions and inspections by calling water bodies before leaving home.
 Programs and requirements vary and can change rapidly.

 "Anyone planning to go boating should contact their destination about local restrictions or requirements," said DBW Director Raynor T. Tsuneyoshi.
 "At some locations, potentially contaminated vessels - those not properly cleaned, drained and dried - could be turned away."Quagga and Zebra mussels can cause severe problems for boaters and water enthusiasts.
 They can: